 Floodplain maps rendered using FEMA FIRMs data identify 100-year and 500-year floodplains across Milwaukee County.
 Areas within the 100-year floodplain maintain a 1% annual risk of shallow flooding, with an average depth hanging from 1 to 3 feet.
 Regions within the 500-year floodplains stand a 0.2% annual chance of flooding.
 Milwaukee County generally sees very few hazards within 100-year floodplains, however there is a concentration of communities and important infrastructure facilities which are found across 500-year floodplains.
-A robust examination of these specific vulnerabilities can be found under High Priority Vulnerability #2, as well as in Table 14.
+A robust examination of these specific vulnerabilities can be found under Vulnerability #2: Flooding in Menomonee River, Milwaukee River, Beaver Creek, and Lincoln Creek Corridors, as well as in Table 14.